 Joyce has been involved with a few business support projects at Kingston University – here is her story:

-"As a small business owner aiming to increase the profile of my brand I am always interested in hearing from people who have been in my situation, and listening to any tips that could help in my development.
+"As a small business owner aiming to increase the profile of my brand I am always interested in hearing from people who have been in my situation, and listen to any tips that could help in my development.

 I was introduced to the Enterprising Women workshop programme whilst taking part in another set of development workshops, the Make It Global Programme, in 2014.